kshutkin/package-build/README.md

 ## package.json

-`pkgbld` expects name field to be filled in package.json file. `exports` field defined what entries/outputs should be build for this package.
+`pkgbld` expects name field to be filled in the package.json file. `exports` field defines what entries/outputs should be build for this package.

 ## CLI options